psd-tools/psd-tools/README.rst

 The process of handling a PSD file is split into 3 stages:

 1) "Reading": the file is read and parsed to low-level data structures that closely match the specification.
-No PIL images are constructed; image resources blocks and additional layer information are extracted but not parsed (they remain just keys with a binary data).
+No user-accessible images are constructed; image resources blocks and additional layer information are extracted but not parsed (they remain just keys with a binary data).
 The goal is to extract all information from a PSD file.